 Admittedly, although we are a company full of active and retired recruiters, we couldn’t fully nail the “attracting the right people” part.
-To explain how we went from 30% rotation in 2015-2017 to 0% in 2019/2020, we need to share a bit more about how we are structured.
+To explain how we went from 30% rotation to 0% in a matter of years, we need to share a bit more about how we are structured.

 Career Angels is a flat company with two types of roles: Career Angels (experienced HR / recruitment / talent management consultants) and so-called Mini Angels (our brilliant, amazing support staff).

-When we started expanding slowly in 2012, our team members attracted people who stayed thanks to their friends and the atmosphere; with time we needed to grow faster and started hiring people off job ads.
-Once somebody stayed longer than 3 months, they stayed with us “forever” (some are still with us) or it ended naturally and in mutual agreement after at least 3 years.
+When we started expanding slowly in 2012, our team members attracted people who stayed thanks to their friends and the atmosphere; in time we needed to grow faster and started hiring people off job ads.
+Once somebody stayed longer than 3 months, they stayed with us “forever” (some are still with us), or it ended naturally and by mutual agreement after at least 3 years.

 The phrasing “Once somebody stayed longer than 3 months” already hints at the fact that not everybody did.
-For both roles – Career Angels and Mini Angels – the rotation was between 30% and for a period of 6 months, even 50%.
-The definition of rotation was “newly hired employees who left (their or our decision) within their first 3 months”.
+For both roles – Career Angels and Mini Angels – the rotation revolved around 30%, and for a period of 6 months, even 50%.
+The definition of rotation was “newly hired employees who left (through their own or our decision) within their first 3 months.”

 Why was it so high?
-We need(ed) a very unique combination of skills, because we work fully digitally, we are very quality-driven and we expect our new members to be very independent while still following clear instructions.
+We need(ed) a unique combination of skills because we work fully digitally, we are very quality-driven and we expect our new members to be very independent while still following clear instructions.

-As meticulously as we track the efficiency of job hunting channels (see our Job Hunting Report 2019), we’ve always tracked everything we could when it comes to our own recruitment processes:
+As meticulously as we track the efficiency of job hunting channels (see our Job Hunting Reports), we’ve also always tracked everything we could when it comes to our own recruitment processes: